Kitchener, Ontario: German culture

 the more than 2000 Germans in Berlin, Ontario, started a new event, Friedensfest, commemorating Prussian victory in the Franco-Prussian war.
-This annual celebration continued until the start of World War I. In 1897, they raised funds to erect a large monument, with a bronze bust of Kaiser Wilhelm 1, in Victoria Park.
+This annual celebration continued until the start of World War I. In 1897, they raised funds to erect a large monument, with a bronze bust of Kaiser Wilhelm I, in Victoria Park.
 The monument was destroyed by townspeople just after the start of World War I. A statue of Queen Victoria was erected in the park in 1911.

 By 1871, Berlin, Ontario, was a bilingual town with German being the dominant language spoken.
 More than one visitor commented on the necessity of speaking German in Berlin.

 Immigration from continental Germany slowed by 1880.
 First and second-generation descendants now comprised most of the local German population, and while they were proud of their German roots, most considered themselves loyal British subjects.
 The 1911 Census indicates that of the 15,196 residents in Berlin, Ontario, about 70% were identified as ethnic German but only 8.3% had been born in Germany.
 By the beginning of the First World War in 1914, Berlin and Waterloo County were still considered to be predominantly German by people across Canada.
 This would prove to have a profound impact on local citizens during the war years.
 During the first few months of the war, services and activities at Lutheran churches in Waterloo County continued.
 As anti-German sentiment increased throughout Waterloo County, many of the churches decided to stop holding services in German.

 The governor general of Canada, the Duke of Connaught, while visiting Berlin, Ontario, in May 1914, discussed the importance of Canadians of German ethnicity (regardless of their origin) in a speech: "It is of great interest to me that many of the citizens of Berlin are of German descent.
 I well know the admirable qualities – the thoroughness, the tenacity, and the loyalty of the great Teutonic Race, to which I am so closely related.
 I am sure that these inherited qualities will go far in the making of good Canadians and loyal citizens of the British Empire".

 In 1897, a large bronze bust of Kaiser Wilhelm I, made by Reinhold Begas and shipped from Germany, was installed at Victoria Park, Kitchener to honour the region's prominent German-Canadian population.
 It was removed and thrown into the lake by vandals in August 1914 at the beginning of the First World War.
 The bust was recovered from the lake and moved to the nearby Concordia club, but it was stolen again February 15, 1916, marched through the streets by a mob, made up largely of soldiers from the 118th Battalion, and has never been seen again.
 The 118th Battalion is rumoured to have melted down the bust to make napkin rings given to its members.
 A monument with a plaque outlining the story of the original bust was erected in 1996 in the location of the original bust and its stand.